baleada/docs/assets/md/logic/classes/Animateable.md

 ### How methods affect status, and vice-versa
 :::

-Each `Animatable` instance maintains a `status` property that allows it to take appropriate action based on the methods you call, in what order you call them, and when you call them.
+Each `Animateable` instance maintains a `status` property that allows it to take appropriate action based on the methods you call, in what order you call them, and when you call them.

 At any given time, `status` will always be one (and only one) of the following values:
 - `'ready'`